StatCan/aaw-security-proposal/02-storage.md

 currently of two main types of storage:

 *	Disk storage (attached to one pod at a time)
-*	MinIO object storage
+*	Object storage
-	* Private bucket (accessible only to the project)
-	*	Shared bucket (readable by all users)

 Additionally, data is obtained from the following sources:

-* MinIO object storage
+* Object storage (internal to AAW)
+* Statistics Canada public data
-* External data source available from the Internet
+* External data sources

-Access to data will be more restricted from protected workloads.
+Access to data stores will be more restricted from protected workloads.

 In general, the rules are:

-1. Protected B data may be read and written to by a Protected B pod
+1. Protected B data stores may be read and written to by a Protected B workload
-2. Unclassified data may be **only read** by a Protected B pod
+2. Unclassified data stores may be **only read** by a Protected B workload
+3. Protected B data stores may never be accessed from an unclassified workload

 ## Disk storage